rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 Meanwhile, some users may still care about every potential side-effect, even those that their libraries have deemed "pure".
-Some users may just want, out of principle, to mark every early drop explcitly, in the belief that such explicitness improves code comprehension.
+Some users may just want, out of principle, to mark every early drop explicitly, in the belief that such explicitness improves code comprehension.

 Therefore, rather than provide just a single lint for warning about